-Government contracts law allows for certain federal disadvantaged business enterprises to qualify for the SBA 8a Program and take advantage of 8a minority owned business opportunities.
+Government contracts law allows for certain federal disadvantaged business enterprises to qualify for the SBA 8a Program and take advantage of small business 8-a minority owned business opportunities.
 However, actually meeting the 8a minority requirements can be somewhat challenging.
 For example, you have to persuade the SBA that you are socially and economically disadvantaged.

 - You also have to write persuasive narratives to show the SBA that you need the type of help designed for the program.

 - Our SBA small business lawyers and consultants can help to avoid common mistakes made in the application process.